0130w/RDAS/README.md

 This project is developed and maintained by the School of Software at Sichuan University, used only for practical training programmes in schools.

+## Summary

+The main branch maintains the big data side of this analytics system, written primarily using the spark framework.

 ## Disclaimer

 The code in this repository is intended solely for demonstration purposes.